 Doing anything in excess can turn into an addiction if we have addictive thoughts, behaviors, and emotions associated with the substance.
 It is important to look at how illicit drugs and alcohol affect us emotionally, physically, and cognitively.
+When we look at the effect produced, we may better understand the reasons for using or drinking.
+In recovery, we substitute those reasons with reasons not to drink.
 Even though alcohol is legal if you are 21-years-old or over, it can still play a negative role in our relationships, activities of daily living, goal setting, education, and occupation.

 Only 35% of adults claim that they have never drunk alcohol.
 37% state that they drink in what is considered a “low risk” limit, 19% drink more than the daily or weekly limits, and 9% consume more than the daily and weekly limits of alcohol.
 These limits are based on having up to one drink daily for females and two daily for males.

-Alcohol does not affect each person in the same way.
+Alcohol does not affect each person in the same way, nor are everyone’s reasons not to drink the same.
 Tolerance begins to build, and the half a drink can easily become two, then four, and then a full bottle.
 Drinking does have some major impacts on us:

 - Health difficulties: Drinking affects our liver, heart, and sleep patterns.
 It has an impact on our pancreases, necks, heads, and breasts.
 It can lead to stroke, cancer, diabetes, high blood pressure, and stomach bleeding.
 Alcohol decreases our immune system’s ability to fight back.